What is Corporate Sponsorship?

 Keep placing teasers on the media so as to arouse interest in the people.
 Like if a cricketer has agreed to be a guest, send out a teaser hinting that a cricketer would be the guest without revealing his name.

 After a week, send the next teaser saying that the guest has scored a century in the latest tournament.
 This way, you keep the audience interest till the end.
 And when companies come to know the curiosity that your event has generated, they will not hesitate to sponsor the event.

 14. It is never over till done:

 Always don’t be dependent or confident that a company may sponsor you big time.
 Be prepared with alternate plans.
-Reach out to other companies too no matter how big or how small they are.
-It may happen that you get a good deal out of a miniscule company and that the big boy falls short on promises.
+Reach out to other companies too, no matter how big or how small they are.
+It may happen that you get a good deal out of a minuscule company and that the big boy falls short on promises.
 That is when you come to know that facts are different from assumptions.

 15. Commitment to the cause:

 We would suggest that you reach out to the maximum companies.
 And do not get unduly worried about where you are going to place their logo.
 Advertising finds a way by itself.
-The more companies you get sponsorship from, the more grand your event is going to be and more the audience it will attract.
+The more companies you get sponsorship from, the grander your event is going to be and more the audience it will attract.

 Don’t be disappointed initially if one or two companies don’t find your proposal attractive.
 Keep working on its promotions.
 It is just a matter of time till the word spreads and you start getting sponsors from the front.

 If you have promised to your sponsor that their logo will be placed at the entrance, take adequate care that the task is fulfilled.
 And if you are having any alterations in a plan, convey it to the company beforehand and take their permission.
 After the banners are printed, it will be resourceful if you visit the company again and show the designs to them.

 Keep them involved because their money is also involved.
 You can even sell small souvenirs with the company logo and the event name through social media.
 This will help the company in its advertising and help you in event promotion.